Lay3rLabs/TrustGraph/PLAN.md

 # Improved Version
 Let's use a zodiac module + safe to create a system with a nice fallback while we're experimenting with novel governance mechanisms.

-1. Setup:
+1. Basic Setup:
+- [ ] Create a basic Zodiac module
-- [ ] Create a basic Zodiac
+- [ ] Create a basic Zodiac module that is able to update signers on a safe
-- [ ] Create a deploy script that deploys a Safe + the custom Zodiac module
+- [ ] Create a deploy script that deploys two Safes with each of the custom zodiac modules
 - [ ] Basic test scaffold

-2. MVP:
+2. MVP
-- [ ] Module for direct voting with Merkle Proofs
+- [ ] Module for direct voting with Merkle Proofs (similar to MerkleGov + MerkleVote)
-- [ ] Module that syncs top N accounts as signers
+- [ ] Module that syncs top N accounts as signers (similar to VotingPower.sol)
+- [ ] Add zodiac module for WAVS agent
+- [ ] Documentation of how these work
+- [ ] Wire up components and WAVS deployments

 3. Refinement
 - [ ] Implement and document the fallback mechanism for governance (this should be fairly straightforward with Zodiac hopefully)